mattermost/bifrost/docs/config.md

 Maximum allowed number of connections per host.

-### ResponseHeaderTimeout
+### ResponseHeaderTimeoutSecs

 *int*

-Specifies the amount of time to wait for a server's response headers after fully writing the request.
+Specifies the amount of time to wait for AWS server's response headers after fully writing the request.

+### ReadTimeoutSecs

+*int*

+Specifies the amount of time to wait to read the entire request including the body.

+### WriteTimeoutSecs

+*int*

+Specifies the amount of time before timing out writes of response.

+### IdleTimeoutSecs

+*int*

+Specifies the amount of time to wait for the next request when keep-alives are enabled.

 ## S3Settings